STATE LICENSING EXAM

 If you attempt a state licensing exam that ARRT administers, you can’t use those results to earn ARRT certification and registration.
 Those attempts will count, however, in the three-attempt, three-year limit rule for ARRT certification and registration.

-CAN ARRT OR THE STATE ANSWER MY QUESTIONS?
+CAN ARRT OR MY STATE LICENSING ENTITY ANSWER MY QUESTIONS?

 Taking a state licensing exam is important to—and often required for—your career.
 If ARRT administers the state licensing exam you want to take, here’s whom to contact if you have questions along the way.